Photo: Indigo Bunting

 If you are interested in developing a NAWCA grant proposal, please contact PLJV Conservation Delivery Leader Christopher Rustay at 505-243-0737 well in advance of the application deadline.
 All grant applications must be submitted through www.grants.gov.
 If you have not previously worked with the website, please access it at least three weeks prior to when you'd like to submit in order to receive a username and password.

-One of the easiest sources of wetland conservation funding is the NAWCA Small Grants Program.
-This program can help fund small-scale wetlands projects anywhere within the PLJV boundaries.
+The NAWCA Small Grants Program can help fund small-scale wetlands projects anywhere within the PLJV boundaries.
 Principal conservation actions supported by the program are acquisition, enhancement and restoration of wetlands, streams or wetland-associated uplands, as well as long term leases of these habitats.
 Up to $75,000 in matching funds is available per project.
 The application deadline is in late October.
 This year, in addition to the regular application process, certain portions of the proposal will also need to be submitted under www.grants.gov.

 If a project has good wetland conservation value, brings partners together, and contributes to conservation plans, the project will rank well.
 NAWCA Small Grants have been used to fund a variety of wetland conservation practices in the PLJV region, from straight-out acquisition, like the Shaffer Playa project in Oklahoma, to invasive species removal, as demonstrated by a Huerfano Lake restoration project in Colorado.

-The PLJV has developed a NAWCA Small Grant Checklist to help applicants stay on top of proposal requirements.
+For more information about navigating the NAWCA Small Grant application process, read tips from a successful grant applicant.
+The PLJV has also developed a NAWCA Small Grant Checklist to help applicants stay on top of proposal requirements.
 We can also help direct applicants to planning efforts and help determine the value of the project to birds in the area.

 Developing a NAWCA Standard Grant takes a significant amount of time, regardless of whether you are a first-time or seasoned applicant.
 If you are considering applying for a NAWCA grant and have not gone through the proposal process before — and even if you have — the PLJV Standard NAWCA Timeline can give you a good understanding of the process.
 Application deadlines are twice a year in March and July.
 Applications must be submitted through www.grants.gov.